 Orthopedagogic evaluation has developed as a unique approach to and method for unraveling the PES.
-In describing the person and analyzing the situation of the child-in-educative distress, the orthopedagogue has four points of focus:
+In describing the person and analyzing the situation of the child-in-educational distress, the orthopedagogue has four points of focus:

-- He/she makes a thorough analysis of the total PES within which the child finds him/herself in order to determine the origin of the problem (situation analysis); - He/she carries out a qualitative, quantitative and pedagogical investigation and evaluation of the child's disturbed psychic life and behaviors as related to the PES (person-image, person-description); - He/she investigates the child's educative potentialities and difficulties.
-Without a thorough knowledge of this, any help he/she tries to offer will be a leap in the dark; - He/she determines which factors in the PES are modifiable, influencable and controllable; i.e., he/she wants to discover the factors hindering educating to modify, neutralize or compensate for them.
+He makes a thorough analysis of the total PES within which the child finds himself in order to determine the origin of the problem (situation analysis);

+• He carries out a qualitative, quantitative and pedagogic investigation and evaluation of the child's disturbed psychic life and behaviors as related to the PES (person image, person-description);

+He investigates the child's educational possibilities and difficulties.
+Without a thorough knowledge of this, any help he tries to offer will be a leap in the dark;

+He determines which factors in the PES are modifiable, influencable and controllable; i.e., he wants to discover the factors hindering educating in order to modify, neutralize or compensate for them.